antique Fire Truck

 Rescue 5 is a 2016 Pierce rescue unit.
 It is equipped to deal with many types of emergencies including, but not limited to car accidents, technical rescue, hazardous materials incidents and elevator emergencies.
-The captains of Rescue 5 are Bradley Ellmann and Kevin Barnes.
+The captains of Rescue 5 are Bradley Ellmann and Earl Barnes.

 Tender 7 a 1999 Western Star truck chassis with a Pierce body.
 This truck is equipped with a 500 gallon per minute pump and a 4500 gallon water tank.
 Not having a large amount of hydrants in the municipalities we serve, it is imperative to bring more water to these incidents for sustained fire suppression efforts.
-The captain of Tender 7 is James Koenig.

 Utility 2 is a 1997 Ford F-350 Utility/Brush truck with a 300 gallon per minute pump and a 250 Gallon water tank.
 This truck is equipped to handle brush fires.
 The captain of Utility 2 is Rebecca Dimichino.